hyperledger-archives/fabric/README.md

 ```

 ## Building outside of Vagrant <a name="vagrant"></a>
 This is not recommended, however some users may wish to build outside of Vagrant if they use an editor with built in Go tooling.
-The instructions are
+The instructions are below.

-1. Follow all steps required to setup and run a Vagrant image
+- Follow all steps required to setup and run a Vagrant image:
-- Make you you have [Go 1.6](https://golang.org/) or later installed
+  - Make sure you you have [Go 1.6](https://golang.org/) or later installed
   - Set the maximum number of open files to 10000 or greater for your OS
   - Install [RocksDB](https://github.com/facebook/rocksdb/blob/master/INSTALL.md) version 4.1 and it's dependencies:
 ```
 apt-get install -y libsnappy-dev zlib1g-dev libbz2-dev
 cd /tmp